History of Abkhazia: Medieval Abkhazia

 This state reached the apex of its strength and prestige under the queen Tamar (1184–1213).
 On one occasion, a contemporary Georgian chronicler mentions a people called Apsars.
 This source explains the sobriquet 'Lasha' of Tamar's son and successor George IV as meaning "enlightenment" in the language of the Apsars.
 Some modern linguists link this nickname to the modern Abkhaz words a-lasha for "bright", identifying the Apsars with the possible ancestors of the modern-day Abkhaz.

-According to the Georgian chronicles, Queen Tamar granted the lordship over part of Abkhazia to the Georgian princely family of Shervashidze.
+According to the Georgian chronicles, the princely family of Shervashidze were the lords of a part of Abkhazia during the times of Queen Tamar.
 According to traditional accounts, they were an offshoot of the Shirvanshahs (hence allegedly comes their dynastic name meaning "sons of Shirvanese" in Georgian).
 The ascendancy of this dynasty (later known also as Chachba by the Abkhaz form of their surname) in Abkhazia would last until the Russian annexation in the 1860s.
+In the 1240s, Mongols divided Georgia into eight military-administrative sectors (dumans).
+The territory of contemporary Abkhazia formed part of the duman administered by Tsotne Dadiani.

 The Genoese established their trading factories along the Abkhazian coastline in the 14th century, but they functioned for a short time.
 The area was relatively spared from the Mongol and Timur's invasions, which terminated Georgia's "golden age".
-As a result, the kingdom of Georgia fragmentized into several independent or semi-independent entities by the late 15th century.
+As a result, the kingdom of Georgia fragmented into several independent or semi-independent entities by the late 15th century.
 The Principality of Abkhazia was one of them, and was formed around 1463.
 The Principality of Abkhazia, whereas it acted as an independent state, was officially a vassal of the Kingdom of Imereti, following a treaty signed in 1490 splitting Georgia into three nations.
 The Abkhazian princes engaged in incessant conflicts with the Mingrelian potentates, their nominal suzerains, and the borders of both principalities fluctuated in the course of these wars.
 In the following decades, the Abkhazian nobles finally prevailed and expanded their possessions up to the Inguri River, which is today's southern boundary of the region.
 Several medieval historians like Vakhushti and a few modern ones claimed that the Kelasuri Wall was built by prince Levan II Dadiani of Mingrelia as a protection against Abkhaz.